-Apple Crisp is a comforting, classic dessert that’s made with generous amount of spiced apple filling and a crisp, oat topping.
+Apple Crisp is a comforting, classic dessert that’s made with a generous amount of spiced apple filling and a crisp oat topping.
 This fall classic is perfect when served hot with a scoop of vanilla ice cream on top.
-You can’t find a better way to use up all those gorgeous, fresh apples in the fall.
+You can’t find a better way to use up all those gorgeous, fresh apples in the fall!

 Precooking the apples makes it almost into an apple pie filling by releasing natural apple juices and combining it with spices, butter, sugar, and flour.
 It makes apples softer as well.

-For my apple crisp recipe, I like to use sweet and juicy apples like honey crisp.
-Honey crisp apples give out a lot of its own natural juice and that’s where the best apple flavor comes from.
+Apples – For my apple crisp recipe, I like to use sweet and juicy apples like honeycrisp or gala.
+Honeycrisp apples give out a lot of their own natural juice, and that’s where the best apple flavor comes from.

-Use old fashioned oats instead of instant oats.
+Old Fashioned Oats – Use old fashioned oats NOT instant oats.
 Top of the oat topping will get nice and crispy while the bottom part, that touches the apple filling, will soak up some of the apple juices.
 It’s the best combination of soft and crunchy.

-Like I mentioned above, I like to precook the apple filling and that can actually be done ahead of time.
-To do that, simply combine peeled, cored, and sliced apples in a pot with melted butter, sugar, flour, lemon juice, and spices.
+Precook the apples.
+Simply combine the peeled, cored, and sliced apples in a pot with melted butter, sugar, flour, lemon juice, and spices.
 Cook it covered over medium-low heat until apples give out natural juices and start to soften.

-To make the crisp topping, combine old fashioned oats, flour, sugar, baking powder, spices, and melted butter in a bowl and thoroughly mix it all together.
+Make the crisp topping.
+Combine old fashioned oats, flour, sugar, baking powder, spices, and melted butter in a bowl and thoroughly mix it all together.

-Finally, spread apple filling in a buttered 9×9 baking dish and spread oat topping evenly over the top.
-Bake apple crisp at 350° for 35-40 minutes, until topping is golden brown and apples bubble.
+Assemble the dessert.
+Spread apple filling in a buttered 9×9 baking dish (1) and spread oat topping evenly over the top (2).

 If you’re planning on freezing apple crisp, you can prepare it right in an aluminum baking pan.
 Prepare the apples and the oat topping according to the recipe, spread it in the pan, and wrap it tightly with plastic wrap first and then with aluminum foil.
 Label and freeze for up to 3 months.

 Thaw it overnight in the refrigerator before baking.
-When ready to bake, make sure to take off the plastic wrap and foil and bake uncovered at 350° for about 35 minutes.
+When ready to bake, make sure to take off the plastic wrap and foil and bake uncovered at 350°F for about 35 minutes.

-This is the most common question about apple crisp, whether it has to be refrigerated after baking.
+The most common question about apple crisp is whether it has to be refrigerated after baking.
 I always recommend to refrigerate it because it will extend the shelf life by several days and it will prevent bacteria from growing in your dessert.
 Left on the counter, there is a high chance of bacteria growth in apples, so it’s better to be safe.

 It’s very easy to reheat the crisp in a microwave, in a microwave safe bowl, for a few seconds.